 What is whipped coconut cream?

-Simply, it is coconut cream that is whipped up, using a hand or stand mixer, into a light and fluffy topping.
+Simply, it is a dairy free substitute for whipped cream!
+Coconut cream is whipped up, using a hand or stand mixer, into a light and fluffy topping.
 Unlike traditional whipped cream, it is dairy-free and Vegan friendly because you use coconut cream, or coconut milk, rather than heavy cream.

 How to make the best coconut whipped cream every time